 - Descriptive Analytics:

 This form of Analytics looks at data and this helps a business get an idea of what was the status in two time frames; the past and the current.
-This is the simplest form of Business Analytics.
-This type of Business Analytics helps to make existing data accessible to members of the organisation, from across the board i.e from board members to sales teams.
+This is the simplest form of Business Analytics Certification This type of Business Analytics courses helps to make existing data accessible to members of the organization, from across the board i.e. from board members to sales teams.